Teaming with Wildlife

-Teaming with Wildlife is a national coalition of more than 6,000 groups working to prevent wildlife from becoming endangered.
+Teaming with Wildlife is a national coalition of more than 6,400 groups working to prevent wildlife from becoming endangered.
 Together, the coalition works to support increased funding for wildlife conservation and associated recreation and education in every state.
 The Teaming with Wildlife Coalition includes wildlife biologists, state wildlife agencies, conservationists, hunters, anglers, birdwatchers, businesses, and many others who support the goal of restoring and conserving our nation's wildlife.

 At the beginning of the 20th Century, America's once numerous birds, mammals, and fish were largely depleted.
 In the 1930s, the situation started to improve with an infusion of funding for game and sport fish species.
 Wildlife areas were created, habitat was actively managed, and wildlife populations were augmented or restored with transplanted animals.
-Despite these successes, many other species continue to decline, as evidenced by the staggering fact that more than 1,000 species are listed under the federal Endangered Species Act.
+Despite these successes, many other species continue to decline, as evidenced by the staggering fact that nearly 1,600 species are listed under the federal Endangered Species Act.
 Our nation needed a program to conserve wildlife before they became endangered.